KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 - Scale your maximum transaction-per-second throughput into the millions, if desired
 - No gas fees.
 All transaction fees are paid in your Smart Chain’s coin

-#### Link Your Smart Chain to Other Smart Chains.
+#### Interoperability: Link Your Smart Chain to Other Smart Chains.
 Even Atomic-Swap Trade with Non-Smart Chains.

 Your project is interoperable with all others in the Komodo ecosystem, plus connected with over 99% of coins and tokens through Komodo’s industry-leading atomic-swap technology.